intelligent-bee/Sino_BFmap/readme.md

     └── backlink_Educational.tif  – Backlink raster for tracing the shortest path from each building.
 ```

-### Availability and Diversity
+### Neighborhood amenity diversity and availability
-The code for calculating the facility availability and diversity of the community life cycle
+The code for calculating the neighborhood amenity diversity and availability.
 * **To conduct the analysis, follow these steps:**
-1. Count the number and types of buildings within each community life circle
+1. Count the number and types of buildings within each neighborhood amenity
     ```bash
     python availability_diversity_process/1_nearby_buildings_stats.py
-2. Calculate the availability and diversity for each community life cycle
+2. Calculate the availability and diversity for each neighborhood amenity
     ```bash
     python availability_diversity_process/2_cal_availability_diversity.py
 * **Result**